controlled disbursement account

 Each day, the total amount of a business's checks to be cleared is transferred to its controlled disbursement account, allowing the business to use the remaining funds in its operating account for other purposes.
 The business can choose to leave assets that earn higher interest in place for a longer period of time to continue generating profits, while assets that earn lower interest can be used for short-term payment needs.

 Both accounts are types of business checking accounts that optimize cash flow.
-A zero balance account is a type of sweep account that always has a balance of zero at the end of the day.
+A Zero Balance Account is a type of sweep account that always has a balance of zero at the end of the day.
 A controlled disbursement account provides early notification of checks to the cash manager.

 Normal bank approval applies.